 10. Injury Player Eligibility

-A player who is injured during the season or in the off season can be eligible to play with the same team they played with the prior season in playoffs if they meet the following:
+A player who is injured during the season or in the offseason can be eligible to play with the same team they played with the prior season in playoffs if they meet the following:

 a.
-The player must have had 30 at bats in the prior season with the team.
+The player must have had 30 at-bats in the prior season with the team.

 c.
 The player must play in the current regular season to qualify for playoffs.

 d.
-The player will be granted a pro-rated at bat ratio based on games left in the season that must be met to reach eligibility.
+The player will be granted a pro-rated at-bat ratio based on games left in the season that must be met to reach eligibility.
 This pro-rated value will be determined before April 3rd.
 If this is not met in the regular season the player cannot participate in the playoffs.

 B. Ineligible Players

 2. A team using an ineligible player shall forfeit all games in which that player participated.
-A manager who knew or should have known that he was using an ineligible player shall be subject to disciplinary proceedings pursuant to the code of conduct found within the NJABL Bylaws.
+A manager who knew or should have known that he was using an ineligible player shall be subject to disciplinary proceedings according to the code of conduct found within the NJABL Bylaws.
 Manager reinstatement for any subsequent season must be made by request to the League Council and is subject to review of the Board.

 3. A player/manager who is subject to disciplinary proceedings for actions as a manager shall also be subject to proceedings as a player as well.

 a.
-Any player who aids, abets, or otherwise conspires to facilitate play of an ineligible player shall be subject to disciplinary proceedings pursuant to the code of conduct.
+Any player who aids, abets, or otherwise conspires to facilitate play of an ineligible player shall be subject to disciplinary proceedings according to the code of conduct.
 Player reinstatement for any subsequent season must be made by request to the League Council and is subject to review of the council.

 b.
 Opposing managers and/or league officials may at any time request proof of a player's eligibility including age.
 If the question is not resolved at the time of the request, a protest must be filed within 24 hours of completion of the game.